aws-samples/sample-empowering-air-quality-research-secure-machine-learning-predictive-analytics/README.md

 **Important Notes:**
 - Column order is flexible - headers are used to identify fields
-- Parameter field can contain any measurement type (PM 2.5, Temperature, Humidity, etc.)
+- Parameter field contains air qualtiy metric (For example: PM 2.5, Temperature, Humidity, etc.)
 - Timestamps must include timezone information
 - GPS coordinates should be in decimal degrees format